vrtmrz/obsidian-livesync/updates.md

 Hooray for open source, and generous licences, and the sharing of knowledge by experts.

 #### Version history
+- 0.23.19:
+  - Fixed:
+    - Customisation Sync now checks the difference while storing or applying the configuration.
+      - No longer storing the same configuration multiple times.
+    - Time difference in the dialogue has been fixed.
 - 0.23.18:
   - New feature:
     - Per-file-saved customization sync has been shipped.